Life Insurance with Optic Neuritis.

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Optic Neuritis.
-This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Optic Neuritis.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.

 That said however…

-Most individuals who have bene diagnosed with Optic Neuritis will usually fall into one of three different categories that we can make some “assumptions” about that will generally hold true.
+Most individuals who have been diagnosed with Optic Neuritis will usually fall into one of three different categories that we can make some “assumptions” about that will generally hold true.

 Those who have developed Optic Neuritis due to some kind of physical injury.
-In these types of cases, what we’ll generally find is that most life insurance companies aren’t going to necessarily use a Optic Neuritis diagnosis as a factor during the underwriting process if the Optic Neuritis isn’t too severe, and the applicant hasn’t suffered from any kind of permanent vision loss.
+In these types of cases, what we’ll generally find is that most life insurance companies aren’t going to necessarily use an Optic Neuritis diagnosis as a factor during the underwriting process if the Optic Neuritis isn’t too severe especially if the applicant hasn’t suffered from any kind of permanent vision loss.

 Which means that…

-In cases like these, it’s quite possible that someone might be able to qualify for a Preferred rate if they are able to meet all of the other necessary requirements for such a rate.
+In cases like these, someone might be able to qualify for a Preferred rate if they can meet all of the other requirements for such a rate.